noracnr/live-multi-language-communicator/README.md

 # Live-multi-lingual-communication
-Build a WEBRTC peer to peer application (video and audio).
-First user story:  I can read the text of what the other person is speaking.
-If I mute my audio, I can read what they are talking about.
-Second user story:  I can read the text in other languages.
-Stretch goal:  I can hear the audio i other langauges.
-Fourth goal: store the text of speech into a document.
-Hint:  it doe snto have to be real time.
-Almost realtime is ok.
+This program is going to use WebRTC and google cloud APIs to build a peer to peer (audio and video) call application.
+And provide functions like speech-to-text conversion, text/audio translation and text recording to make it more convenient for cross-language communication.

 ### User Story
-* I, a worker who wfh, have to mute the audio but know the content of speech in an interrupted situation like receiving a phone call.
+* I, a worker who wfh, would like to mute the audio but still know the content of an online meeting when I receive a phone call.
-* I, an owner of a foreign commerce startup company, would like to use this app to do foreign trades and save costs.
+* I, an owner of a foreign commerce startup company, would like to use this app to communicate with my foreign traders.
 * I, having reading disability, would like to hear the translation rather than reading it.
 * I, a secretary, would like to record the text of a meeting automatically.

+## MVPs
+* This app should be able to convert the speech of the online call into text in real time.
+* This app should be able to translate the text in another language specified by the user.
+* This app should be able to convert the translated text into audio in almost real time.
+* This app should be able to record the translated text into a file for user to download.

 ### Structure
 ![architecture](architecture.png)